 Try this instead:

-To keep your business email professional, use complete words, words that one will find in the Oxford Dictionary.
+To write professional emails properly, use complete words, words that one will find in the Oxford Dictionary.
 This is especially important when emailing clients!
 Keep the shortened words and slang to text messages with friends and instant messaging with colleagues.

 There you have it.
 With your now heightened awareness of these 5 “no no’s” and ways to avoid them, your work emails are sure to be more tolerable in the future!
 If you’ve skipped the content and scrolled to the bottom of the page for a summary – hello, your summary awaits below (you can Pin it for later):